Adding Processors and Other Upgrades to a Ford F-150

 Jeff’s decision to bi-amp the component speakers, combined with the tweaking power and time correction of the PXA-H800 processor, got the soundstage just where he wanted it.
 Now Jeff can picture the band playing out on the hood, right at ear level.
 The time correction makes sure the image shifts enough to put him front and center.

 The soundstage is the most important thing in the whole system buildup — it’s what Jeff actually hears, how he experiences what he’s worked so hard to create.

 “I feel like I’m really listening to music," he said.
 "All the instruments have their own space.”

 What did we learn during this round of testing?

 First of all, the Focal Utopia speakers totally rock.
 They sound incredible, especially the amazing beryllium tweeter.
 Every snare hit, tambourine, and other high detail comes in crystal-clear.

 Bi-amping, while probably overkill for most of us, was a key to Jeff’s plan.
 It gave him a ton more headroom to work with.
 Alpine’s PXA-H800 processor did the rest, letting Jeff “EQ the heck out of it” and giving him pinpoint control over every channel.
 Bottom line: this system sounds crazy good.

 Jeff’s fond of saying that he likes to remove the electronics from the equation — meaning all that’s left is music, as pristine as it was recorded.
 He definitely accomplished that in his truck.

 What’s up next?

-We’ll address the various vibrations and rattles in Jeff’s truck with Dynamat sound damping material.
-We’ll test incrementally to note any changes in SPL and the sound curve, including while driving at different speeds over different surfaces.
-Normally you'd do this while you're doing everything else, but we want to quantify the gains Dynamat gives you.
+In Part 4, we'll address the various vibrations and rattles in Jeff’s truck by installing Dynamat sound damping material.
+We’ll test incrementally to note any changes in SPL and the sound curve, both while the truck is parked and while driving at different speeds over different surfaces.
+Normally. you'd install Dynamat while you're doing everything else, but we want to quantify the difference Dynamat can make in a vehicle.